 The topology of Sunfish Lake Park features a low-lying central area of irregular shape running northwest-southeast from Sunfish Lake (altitude about 900 feet) to the closed Washington County Landfill (diagonal stripe pattern).
 The sides of this low area rise to over 950 feet in some areas of the Park, making for some steep trails.
 There are three major ecosystem areas: the wetlands which exist in the low areas, the grasslands which include the restored prairie in the South-central section and some small open meadows, and the deciduous forests which cover most of the Park.
 Much of the forest is dominated by Oak and Maple with some areas where Aspen and Birch are dominant, but there is a lot of mixing of the types.
 A few sections were planted with pine in the 1970’s and remain today as relatively small areas of evergreen forest.
-There is a City Forester’s Report (2010, updated 2015) that gives great detail about the ecosystems. (link to this report will be inserted soon) Much of the forest has been invaded by buckthorn over the past 40 years.
+There is a City Forester’s Report of 2011,updated 2015, that gives great detail about the ecosystems. (link to this report located below) Much of the forest has been invaded by buckthorn over the past 40 years.
 Progress has been made recently in the removal of buckthorn and the restoration of the native undergrowth.

 The Brown trails in Sunfish Lake Park consist of a double loop of Multi-use Trail, an Outer Loop from Sign # 1 to Sign #12 and an Inner Loop from Sign # 13 to Sign # 21.
 There are five access points, at the Northwest and Northeast corners of the parking lot, the Prairie trailhead on the exit road just South of the Sally Manzara Interpretive Nature Center, the Fire Station at the northwest corner of the Park, and the Tapestry neighborhood access point.
 There are trail connections between the Outer and Inner Loops at Signs 2-15, 4-16, 8-17, and 9-18.